junxit/us-congress-bills-115/metadata.md

 - 2018-09-12 — Senate amendment proposed (on the floor): Amendment SA 4016 proposed by Senator Flake for Senator Alexander.(consideration: CR S6154; text: CR S6154)
 - 2018-09-12 — Senate amendment submitted
 - 2018-09-12 — The committee substitute as amended agreed to by Unanimous Consent.
+- 2018-09-17 — Message on Senate action sent to the House.
+- 2018-09-17 — Received in the House.
+- 2018-09-17 — Referred to the House Committee on Energy and Commerce.